 How to get from Kutaisi International Airport to Tbilisi

-There are two bus companies that take travelers directly from Kutaisi Airport to Tbilisi.
-Georian Bus and Omnibus vehicles are parked right outside of the Kutaisi Airport.
+Two bus companies take travelers directly from Kutaisi Airport to Tbilisi.
+Georgian Bus and Omnibus vehicles are parked right outside of the Kutaisi Airport.
 You can purchase tickets online or right upon arrival.
-One way costs 20 GEL, but if you buy return ticket too, the price will be 35 GEL.
+One way costs 20 GEL, but if you buy a return ticket too, the price will be 35 GEL.

 How to get from Batumi International Airport to Tbilisi